is a training collar the same as a shock collar 4

 Shock collars come in various designs and styles, each with different features and methods of triggering the electric shock.
 Some common types include:

-3. Sound or Ultrasonic Collars: These collars emit a high-pitched sound or ultrasonic frequency when triggered.
+- Sound or Ultrasonic Collars: When triggered, these collars emit a high-pitched sound or ultrasonic frequency.
 The sound is intended to startle the dog, interrupting undesirable behavior without causing physical discomfort.

 How Shock Collars Work

-Shock collars operate by delivering an electric shock, whether static, spray, or sound, to the dog’s neck when activated.
-The shock serves as a deterrent to discourage certain behaviors or to reinforce commands.
+Shock collars deliver an electric shock, whether static, spray, or sound, to the dog’s neck when activated.
+The shock is a deterrent to discourage certain behaviors or reinforce commands.
 When the dog exhibits an undesirable behavior, such as excessive barking or disobedience, the collar is triggered and delivers the aversive stimulus.

 The level of shock or discomfort can be adjusted using the settings on the collar, depending on the dog’s size, sensitivity, and the severity of the behavior.
 It is important to note that shock collars should only be used under the guidance of a professional trainer to ensure they are used appropriately and safely.